How To Write Optimized Copy

 4. Measure: This refers to the length of the line of copy.
 When the copy length is too long it can make your visitors’ eyes weary.
 It’s necessary that your landing page copy measure shouldn’t be too lengthy.

-5. eading: This is the vertical space between lines of copy.
+5. Leading: This is the vertical space between lines of copy.
 Common practice dictates that leading should be at least 50% larger than the font size you choose.

-6. Kerning: Kerning is the space between characters, in order for your copy to be readable it should enough kerning.
+6. Kerning: Kerning is the space between characters, for your copy to be readable it should have enough kerning.

-8. Contrast: This refers to the colour of the copy against the page background.
-The more contrast between copy and the background the easier it is to read it.
+8. Contrast: This refers to the color of the copy against the page background.
+The more contrast between the copy and the background the easier it is to read it.

 The GoToWebinar page has readable copy, arranged in bullet points:

 How Long Should your Landing Page Copy be?

 One of the common questions that pops up when creating landing pages is the length of the landing page copy.
 Should you play it safe and use a short-form page or should you write down everything there is know about your service on the page?

 Joanna Wiebe from CopyHackers explains how lengthy your page should be with the help of a graphic: